mjordan/GitBags/README.md

 ## Light GitBags

 Even Linus Torvalds [admits](http://osdir.com/ml/git/2009-05/msg00051.html) that Git sucks at handling big files.
 The larger the file, the longer Git operations like `add` take.
 This is a problem, since it's common for Bags to contain a lot of large files.
-This graph illustrates the relationship between size of files and the time it takes to complete `Git add` and `Git commit` operations.
-Two sets of operations are included, the initial add and commit, and second add and commit after the file was modified slightly:
+This graph illustrates the relationship between size of files and the time it takes to complete Git `add` and `commit` operations.
+Two sets of operations are included, the initial add and commit, and a second add and commit after the file was modified slightly:

 ![Git operations time vs. file size](git_operations_vs_binary_file_size.png)

 The larger the file being added, the longer the time Git takes to stage (`add`) it. `commit` operations do not take nearly as long, but they also increase proportionately with the size of the staged file.

 Another issue is that since Git keeps a copy of the file corresponding to each modification of the file, the disk usage of Git repos that contain large files can grow substantially.
-This graph shows the relationship between size of the file being added to the repo and the size of the entire repo (which includes the original file and a copy for each version):
+This second graph shows the relationship between size of the file being added to the repo and the size of the entire repo (which includes the original file and a copy for each version):

 ![Git repo disk usage vs. file size](repo_size_vs_binary_file_size.png)

 For a repo containing a single 1000 MB file, the repo consumes 2 GB of disk space; after the file is modified once and added to the repo, the disk usage grows to 3 GB.
+This data is the result of tests using compressed binary files; Git performs compression on the files so in some cases the disk usage of the repo may be slightly less than is illustrated here.

 One workaround for this set of problems is to create "light" GitBags.
 In a light GitBag, only the tagfiles (bag-info.txt, manfiest-md5.txt, etc.) are tracked in the Git repo; the payload files in the Bag's /data directory are not.